GitHubSachin/CustomThreadPool/readme.md

-Now after having both implementation ready, I decided to test and compare with standard .net threadpool, and realized that the data structures and locking I am using for queue is causing bad performance on enqueue, so now I am experimenting on another idea, what if I can create some data structure so that I can enqueue and dequeue work as fast as possible without any locking overhead at all?? next step is to replace .net queue class with a doubly linked list which will be written such a way that queue will not use any locks and will just do a form of a spin lock... let’s see how much it helps, who knows what else is next.
+Now after having both implementation ready, I decided to test and compare with standard .net threadpool, and realized that the data structures and locking I am using for queue is causing bad performance on enqueue, so now I am experimenting on another idea, what if I can create some data structure so that I can enqueue and dequeue work as fast as possible without any locking overhead at all?? next step is to replace .net queue class with a doubly linked list which will be written such a way that queue will not use any locks and will just do a form of a spin lock... letâ€™s see how much it helps, who knows what else is next.

 here is perf results so far..